-Friend: Missing man at Whangarei Falls a Filipino international student
+Missing man at Whangārei Falls a Filipino international student, friend says

 Groups of people had initially gathered at two viewing platforms at the top of the falls and were looking down at the base of the falls, before police ushered them back and cordoned off the area.

-The woman said a group of people were also gathered at the bottom of the falls.
+The woman said a group also gathered at the bottom of the falls.

-The search for the man resumed this morning with the dive squad, after it was called off last night.

 Whangārei Falls will be closed until the search operation is complete.